ngfblog/pfsense-rule-order/README.md

 **4. Dry run first**

-Get your rules in the right order in the GUI, then:
+Get your rules in the right order in the GUI first, then:

 ```bash
 python3 /root/Scripts/pfsense_rule_order.py --dry-run
 ```

-Check the output before continuing.
-If something looks wrong, fix the rule order in the GUI first.
+Check the output.
+If something looks wrong, fix the rule order in the GUI before running for real.

 **5. Run it**